-The final \$10.2 million interest payment on Ciena's 3.75% convertible notes, due February 1, 2008, was paid during the first quarter of fiscal 2008.
+We paid the final \$10.2 million interest payment on our 3.75% convertible notes, due February 1, 2008, during the first six months of fiscal 2008.

-Interest on Ciena's outstanding 0.25% convertible senior notes, due May 1, 2013, is payable on May 1 and November 1 of each year, commencing on November 1, 2006.
+Interest on our outstanding 0.25% convertible senior notes, due May 1, 2013, is payable on May 1 and November 1 of each year, commencing on November 1, 2006.
+Ciena paid \$0.4 million in interest on the 0.25% convertible notes during the first six months of fiscal 2008.

-Interest on Ciena's outstanding 0.875% convertible senior notes, due June 15, 2017, is payable on June 15 and December 15 of each year, commencing on December 15, 2007.
-Ciena paid \$2.2 million in interest on the 0.875% convertible notes during the first quarter of fiscal 2008.
+Interest on our outstanding 0.875% convertible senior notes, due June 15, 2017, is payable on June 15 and December 15 of each year, commencing on December 15, 2007.
+Ciena paid \$2.2 million in interest on the 0.875% convertible notes during the first six months of fiscal 2008.

 The indentures governing our outstanding convertible notes do not contain any financial covenants.
 The indentures provide for customary events of default, including payment defaults, breaches of covenants, failure to pay certain judgments and certain events of bankruptcy, insolvency and reorganization.
 If an event of default occurs and is continuing, the principal amount of the notes, plus accrued and unpaid interest, if any, may be declared immediately due and payable.
 These amounts automatically become due and payable if an event of default relating to certain events of bankruptcy, insolvency or reorganization occurs.
-For additional information about our convertible notes, see Note 11 to our financial statements included in Item 1 of Part I of this report.
+For additional information about our convertible notes, see Note 12 to our financial statements included in Item 1 of Part I of this report.

-The following table reflects (in thousands) the balance of interest payable and the change in this balance from the end of fiscal 2007 through the first three months of fiscal 2008.
+The following table reflects (in thousands) the balance of interest payable and the change in this balance from the end of fiscal 2007 through the first six months of fiscal 2008.

-October 31, January 31, Increase
+October 31, April 30, Increase

 2007 2008 (decrease)

-Accrued interest payable \$ 6,998 \$ 782 \$ (6,216)
+Accrued interest payable \$ 6,998 \$ 1,689 \$ (5,309)